by-jp/www.byjp.me/content/notes/twitter/145658683983003649/index.md

 - imported
 - from-twitter
 ---
-11 hours and 15 courses later, it may be time for a kip\!
+11 hours and 15 courses later, it may be time for a kip!